breck7/note/readme.md

      2 bob
      3 sam

+OR you can make your code expect a leaf node to contain a string encoded type:

+    winners joe bob sam
+    winners ['joe', 'bob', 'sam]

-The reason for this decision was to ensure that the difference between 2 notes is itself note.
+The reason for making order unimportant in Note was to ensure that the difference between 2 notes is itself note.

 Influences